curl/curl/docs/MANUAL.md

 ## IPv6

-curl will connect to a server with IPv6 when a host lookup returns an IPv6 address and fall back to IPv4 if the connection fails.
+curl connects to a server with IPv6 when a host lookup returns an IPv6 address and fall back to IPv4 if the connection fails.
 The `--ipv4` and `--ipv6` options can specify which address to use when both are available.
-IPv6 addresses can also be specified directly in URLs using the
+IPv6 addresses can also be specified directly in URLs using the syntax:
-syntax:

     http://[2001:1890:1112:1::20]/overview.html